sensu/sensu-go-workshop/lessons/operator/01/README.md

 Simply shoving observability data through a pipeline where you can filter and route it to various backends is a great first step in an observability pipeline journey – but how to you manage the overall solution?
 And how do you onboard new users – including teams with a multitude of disparate tools spanning multiple generations of technology?
-Sensu's observability provides a centralized control plane and end-to-end solution for monitoring as code, which enables organizations to onboard workloads to the observability pipeline in an incremental manner.
+Sensu's observability pipeline provides a centralized control plane and end-to-end solution for monitoring as code, which enables organizations to onboard workloads to the observability pipeline in an incremental manner.

 ![](img/technology-adoption-lifecycle.jpg)